alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 ```

 The binding holds a reference to the local variables inside the function, and when the binding is returned from the function, we can still get to them.
-This breaks the usual rules of variable visibility (*"variables defined inside a function are only available inside the function"*) and it's extremely powerful.
+This breaks the usual rules of variable visibility and it's extremely powerful.
 And as they say, power is a corrupting influence.

 When I first read the docs for the Binding class, I thought maybe I could use the [`local_variable_set` method][local_variable_set].